hsolgaard/zha-bindings-manager/README.md

    it first if it's battery-powered, then retry just that one device rather than the whole network.
 (There isn't a way around needing the device
    awake: it's how Zigbee sleepy end devices work, not a limitation of this card — but retrying one device is much cheaper than a full rescan.)
+The ⚙ settings panel next to "Scan bindings" lets you adjust how many devices the full scan reads concurrently and how many retries a single-device rescan uses, if the defaults don't suit your network.
 3. Drag a button/switch node onto a relay/light node to bind them.
 Pick the cluster(s) in the dialog (On/Off and Level Control are pre-checked when present).
-4. Click a line to see or remove a binding.
+4. Click a line to see or remove a binding, or click a device node to open its exploded per-endpoint view.
 Or use the **Bindings** tab for a flat list with unbind buttons.
 5. For anything unusual (specific endpoint on a multi-gang switch, a cluster that wasn't auto-detected, binding directly to the coordinator), use the **Advanced** tab.